Saakshyam: Development

 In February 2017, it was reported that Bellamkonda Sreenivas would collaborate with director Sriwass for his next project.
-Director Sriwass narrated the script to Bellamkonda Sreenivas a couple of months before the release of Jaya Janaki Nayaka (2017).
-In the first narration itself, Sreenivas liked it and said okay to the project.
-Writer Sai Madhav Burra was signed for the dialogues for the film.
+Sriwass narrated the script to Bellamkonda Sreenivas a couple of months before the release of Jaya Janaki Nayaka (2017).
+In the first narration itself, Sreenivas liked it and agreed to the project.
+Writer Sai Madhav Burra was signed for the dialogues of the film.
 The film was produced by Abhishek Nama under his banner Abhishek Pictures.